Flying Into Tenerife South Airport? Everything You Need to Know

 • Booking 2-3 months in advance usually gives the best balance between price and choice.
 Last-minute deals exist, but they’re rare for Tenerife since flights are in high demand year-round.

-Arrivals at Tenerife South Airport (TFS)
+What to expect arriving at Tenerife South Airport (TFS)

 Stepping off the plane at Tenerife South Airport (TFS) is usually quick and straightforward.
 Here’s what to expect once you land:

-Passport Control & Customs
+Passport control & customs

 • EU arrivals usually move quickly through electronic passport gates.